 - 1. What is the name of your certifying State official?
 Kevin Andrews - 2.
 What is the title of your certifying State official?
-Captain, Chief of Safety - 3.
-What are the phone # and email address of your State official?
-802-828-2078 kevin.andrews@vermont.gov
+Captain - 3.
+What are the phone # and email address of your State official? kevin.andrews@vermont.gov 802-828-2078